 Intranasal Nebulizer with Disposable Drug Cartridge for Improved Delivery of Vaccines and Therapeutics

 Intranasal delivery is a simple, inexpensive and needle-free route for administration of vaccines and therapeutics.
-This intranasal delivery technology, developed with Creare, Inc., includes low-cost, disposable drug cartridges (DDCs) that mate with a durable hand-held device.
+This intranasal delivery technology, developed with Creare LLC., includes low-cost, disposable drug cartridges (DDCs) that mate with a durable hand-held device.
 The rechargeable-battery-powered device transmits ultrasonic energy to the DDC to aerosolize the drug and is capable of performing for eight hours at 120 vaccinations per hour.
 Potential applications for this platform technology include intranasal vaccination (e.g. seasonal or pandemic influenza vaccines) and intranasal delivery of locally active (e.g. antihistamines, steroids) or systemically active (e.g. pain medications, sedatives) pharmaceuticals.

 The DDCs themselves offer two unique benefits.
 First, all components that contact the active agent or the patient may be easily disposed of, which reduces the risk of patient cross-contamination and minimizes cleaning and maintenance requirements of the hand-held device.
 Second, DDCs provide a low-cost and simple method to package and distribute individual doses.